by Gruffydd Meredith

 They also used the slogan of ‘Bara Neu Waed’ (Bread or Blood) to drive home their message.
 This red flag was later adopted internationally (and many would argue ‘wrongly assigned’) as the symbol of communists and socialists, although the Welsh risings had a Welsh patriotic and nationalist drive behind them rather than any dogmatic later Marxian or internationalist movement or ideology.

 And it was in Wales in 1804 when the first steam engine was built and then used to draw iron from Merthyr Tudful to Abercynnon.
 And in 1807 the Mumbles Railway opened, the first fee paying passenger railway service in the world.

 Wales became the biggest coal exporter in the world and it’s said that it was at the Coal Exchange in Cardiff that the first ever £1,000,000 deal was agreed in 1904.

-Of course there then came people from the other nations of Britain, from Ireland, Italy and elsewhere, who contributed to the country’s culture and became active Welsh citizens as Wales became an attractive place to settle and work.
+Of course there then came people from the other nations of Britain, from Ireland, Italy and elsewhere, and who contributed to the country’s culture and became active Welsh citizens as Wales became an attractive place to settle and work.
 But unlike what many modern historians and media outlets often try and claim, the majority of the original industrial boom and drive came from the Welsh themselves.

 Today especially, Wales doesn’t really have a proper Welsh press and media although this is slowly changing, especially the independent press and media side of things.
 But our current mainstream media and press are all London media in Wales telling us what we are as a country, and giving us our narratives as well as both our old and more recent history.